hulatown/vpin/README.md

 Application of VPIN in cyrptocurrency market:

 - Based on Python3.
-- Implementes two kinds of VPIN using different trade classification methods:
+- Implements two kinds of VPIN using different trade classification methods:
   - Tick rule
   - Bulk Volume Classification